QCAFrankBlokdijk/1701QCA-Assessment1/replicationproject/replication.md

 ![Image88](PD8.PNG)

-##You can also find the code at this link, as that'll be much easier to view:##
+##You can also find the code at this link, as that'll be much easier to view##

 https://github.com/QCAFrankBlokdijk/1701QCA-Assessment1/blob/master/replicationproject/microbit-Temperature-Gauge.hex